reflexcameras/reflexcamera/usermanual.md

 Your camera may need powering off and on at this point.

 Once re-powered go to the mobile hotspot settings on your Android.
-Scroll to bottom of this settings page and find ‘connected devices’
+Scroll to bottom of this settings page and find ‘connected devices’.

 Hold down on REFLEX camera hostname i.e. `REFLEX0000` - replace 0000 with the number printed inside the camera lid.
-The IP address is shown on the next page i.e. 192.168.167.181
+The IP address is shown on the next page (it is likely to look something like 192.168.167.181).

 Open a webpage and type in this IP address, followed by :5000,  into the search bar web i.e. http://XX.XX.XX.XX:5000